silverstripe/cwp/docs/en/01_Working_with_projects/10_Security.md

 In this case it is necessary to ensure that an SSL certificate has been purchased and configured for each domain.
 If you are unsure, contact the [CWP Service Desk](https://www.cwp.govt.nz/service-desk/).

-Alternatively, you can completely disable SSL redirection by setting the `CanonicalURLMiddleware.ForceSSL` property to false via Injector configuration (as in the example above), however any data accessed or submitted by users would be unencrypted.
+Alternatively, you can completely disable SSL redirection by setting the `CanonicalURLMiddleware.ForceSSL` property to false via Injector configuration (as in the example above).
+However, any data accessed or submitted by users would be unencrypted.

 ## HTTP request proxies and filtering

 ### Whitelist embedded resource domains {#whitelist-embed-domains}

-The SilverStripe CMS allows CMS users to embed external content such as YouTube or Vimeo vidoes in page content.
+The SilverStripe CMS allows CMS users to embed external content such as YouTube or Vimeo videos in page content.
 CWP recommends that you configure a whitelist of allowed domains to embed content from.
 If you aren't using this feature then we recommend you configure the domain whitelist anyway.